 All loans and advances to customers are denominated in HK\$.
-The Group's loans and advances to customers related to a large number of diversified customers and details of concentration of credit risk are disclosed in note 34(b).
+The Group's loans and advances to customers related to a large number of diversified customers with principal amount ranging from HK\$8,000 to HK\$34,500,000 and details of concentration of credit risk are disclosed in note 34(b)(b).
 The loans and advances to customers carry fixed effective interest rate as follows with credit terms mutually agreed with the customers:

-Effective interest rate
+Types of loan Effective interest rate

-Types of loan 2017 2016
+2018 2017

-Secured loan with properties 8% - 24% 8% - 13%
+Secured loan with properties 5% - 24% 8% - 24%

-Secured loan with listed equity securities 13%
+Secured loan with listed equity securities 13% 13%

-Unsecured loan 2% - 53% 2% - 48%
+Unsecured loan 1% - 53% 2% - 53%